 About Coronavirus Disease 2019

 Please call 833-822-5523 to be screened if you are concerned you may be ill with COVID-19.
 This Ballad Health Nurse Connect line is available 24 hours a day, 7 days a week.

 Or use this Coronavirus Screening Tool to help determine if you or a loved one need to seek medical care.

-New visitation guidelines are being implemented at all Ballad Health hospitals, long-term care and several other facilities to help contain COVID-19 and protect our patients and team members.
+New visitation guidelines are being implemented at all Ballad Health hospitals, ERs, long-term care, outpatient clinics and other facilities to help contain COVID-19 and protect our patients and team members.